djradon/public-notes/prdct.repast4py.md

   - event scheduling
     - "events are scheduled to occur at a particular tick.
 Ticks do not represent clock-time but rather the priority of its associated event"
     - A floating point tick, together with the ability to order the priority of events scheduled for the same tick, provides for flexible scheduling.
+  - "components are of three types: 1) agents and their environments; 2) logging and data collection; and 3) simulation utility functions (e.g., random number management, input parameter parsing, and so on)"